 HanesBrands (HBI) Gains But Lags Market: What You Should Know

-Heading into today, shares of the underwear, T-shirt and sock maker had lost 5.97% over the past month, outpacing the Consumer Discretionary sector's loss of 9.06% and lagging the S&P 500's loss of 0.83% in that time.
+Coming into today, shares of the underwear, T-shirt and sock maker had lost 5.41% in the past month.
+In that same time, the Consumer Discretionary sector lost 6.46%, while the S&P 500 lost 0.91%.

 HanesBrands will be looking to display strength as it nears its next earnings release.
-On that day, HanesBrands is projected to report earnings of $0.43 per share, which would represent year-over-year growth of 13.16%.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.75 billion, down 2.96% from the prior-year quarter.
+In that report, analysts expect HanesBrands to post earnings of $0.43 per share.
+This would mark year-over-year growth of 13.16%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.75 billion, down 2.96% from the year-ago period.

-HBI's full-year Zacks Consensus Estimates are calling for earnings of $1.82 per share and revenue of $6.8 billion.
-These results would represent year-over-year changes of +25.52% and +2%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.82 per share and revenue of $6.8 billion.
+These totals would mark changes of +25.52% and +2%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for HanesBrands.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for HanesBrands should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-HanesBrands is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+HanesBrands is currently sporting a Zacks Rank of #3 (Hold).

 Click to get this free report